rahulmalhotra/SFDX-Deploy-Tool/README.md

 This will make the file executable in your system so that you can use it easily.

+Note: Please use **sfdeploytool.bat** and **sfdeploytool.command** files in case you're using the latest version of SFDX CLI.
+You also need to ensure that the test classes mentioned in `config.txt` file after `runTests=` in this case are space separated file names and not comma separated.

 ## Tools and Softwares used

 * [SFDX CLI](https://developer.salesforce.com/tools/sfdxcli) - Salesforce CLI.